cardano-community/guild-operators/docs/Scripts/cntools-changelog.md

 ##### Fixed
 - Array expansion not correctly handled for multi-owner signing keys
-- Output and file explorer workflow redesigned a bit for a better flow.
+- Output and file explorer workflow redesigned a bit for a better flow
+- formatLovelace() thousand separator fix after forcing locale to C.UTF-8 in env

 ## [6.3.0] - 2020-12-03